Foods to Avoid If You Have Diverticulosis

 It is a very common condition that has no symptoms except for waste material or food particles stuck in these bulges or diverticula.
 Consequently, this makes them more full of bacteria.

 That is when the pain will begin in the lower left part of the abdomen, the first sign.
 You also have to pay attention if you suffer from diarrhea followed by constipation, fever, nausea, vomiting, etc.

-After you have an episode of Diverticulosis, there is a up to 45% risk that it will come back.
-Doctors suggest that these are the foods that you cannot eat or eat least the foods to avoid so that the problem does not get worse.
+After you have an episode of Diverticulosis, there is a risk of up to 45% that it will come back.
+Doctors suggest avoiding these foods so that the problem does not get worse.

-- Grains: avoid eating products that come from grains like in the case of popcorn, corn rolls, corn flakes, or any food that is made with wild or whole rice.
-All of these contain a large amount of fiber that is difficult to digest and could “get caught up” in the diverticula, which will aggravate the problem.
+- Grains: avoid eating products that come from grains like in the case of popcorn, corn rolls, corn flakes, wild or whole rice.
+All these contain a large amount of fiber that is difficult to digest and can stay in the diverticula.
+In turn, this will aggravate the problem.
 For their replacement, go for refined grains like pasta, rice, baked foods, or refined flour cookies.

-- Peels, pasta, spices: these three foods are also prohibited because they cause more inflammation than what this illness does.
+- Peels, pasta and spices: these three foods are also prohibited because they cause more inflammation than what this illness does.
 This means that fruits, vegetables, and meats should not have any skin or shells.
 Very spicy spices are also bad for your body.